 1. Business manager

 A business manager’s duties and responsibilities can vary significantly depending on their industry and the company they work for.
-Your résumé, then, should provide the hiring manager insight to what your past roles have encompassed and highlight any quantifiable achievements you’ve attained.
+Your résumé, then, should provide the hiring manager insight into what your past roles have encompassed and highlight any quantifiable achievements you’ve attained.

 2. Chief executive officer

 As an individual who has harnessed a lot of experience, your past roles, responsibilities and achievements should be the first thing a recruiter sees.
-Meanwhile, your education could be placed in the second page of your résumé, along with any other noteworthy information such as publications, memberships, certifications, skills and expertise.
+Meanwhile, your education could be placed on the second page of your résumé, along with any other noteworthy information such as publications, memberships, certifications, skills and expertise.

 As CEOs usually boast extensive work experience, their résumés tend to be packed with information, lengthy descriptions and chunks of text.
 As you can see, the template below follows a lean and straightforward structure, which allows recruiters to skim through information with ease while also retaining the most important details on your résumé.